iodiqy/my-digital-garden/_notes/Treatment of tuberculosis.md

 # Lecture notes

 - BACTEC method is used to test for drug sensitivity
+- Tuberculosis in pregnancy
+	- First trimester: should be performed *abortion*

 # Treatment of M/XDR-TB
 - There is no sense to use more than 4-5 drugs to treat tuberculosis, because this will cause too much side effects.